Spatio-Temporal Graph Convolutional Networks for EV Charging Demand Forecasting Using Real-World Multi-Modal Data Integration: Computational Experiments

 We present key insights derived from our experimental results, highlighting the predictive capabilities of different models across varying temporal and spatial configurations.
 The following sections detail the performance of GCN architectures at the station level, followed by a baseline analysis incorporating temporal trends and spatial features such as surrounding points of interest.
 Experiments are conducted using Ubuntu 24 acting as the central orchestrator.
 We use PyTorch and PyTorch Geometric to deploy the GCNConv.
 The underlying hardware comprises an Intel(R) Xeon(R) Platinum 8462Y+, 256 GB RAM, and a Tesla L40 GPU with 48 GB memory running CUDA 12.2.

-model temporal dependencies and nonlinear dynamics in EV charging demand, we employ several deep learning architectures.
-The \texttt{Recurrent Neural Network (RNN)} serves as a foundational model capable of capturing sequential dependencies through recurrent connections.
+We employ several deep learning architectures to model temporal dependencies and nonlinear dynamics in EV charging demand.
+The \texttt{RNN} serves as a foundational model capable of capturing sequential dependencies through recurrent connections.
 Building upon this, the LSTM network introduces gating mechanisms to mitigate vanishing gradient issues and effectively learn long-term temporal relationships.
-Similarly, the GRUs simplifies the LSTM structure while maintaining comparable performance by combining the forget and input gates.
-One-Dimensional Convolutional Neural Networks (1DCNNs) leverages convolutional filters to extract local temporal patterns from time-series data, offering computational efficiency and robust feature extraction.
+Similarly, the GRUs simplify the LSTM structure while maintaining comparable performance by combining the forget and input gates.
+One-Dimensional Convolutional Neural Networks (1DCNNs) leverage convolutional filters to extract local temporal patterns from time-series data, offering computational efficiency and robust feature extraction.
 Together, these architectures form the core of our modeling framework, enabling a comprehensive exploration of temporal dynamics in EV charging demand.
+Finetuning parameter grid is found and optimization parameter are found under Table \ref{tab:hyperparam}.

 We conduct an ablation study by varying lag hours with values 1, 3, and 6.
 This parameter delimits how many hours in advance our prediction will forecast, several geographic clusters (\texttt{NUMCLUSTERSLIST} with 5 and 10), models (\texttt{MODELSLIST} with \texttt{`LSTM'}, \texttt{`GRU'}, \texttt{`1DCNN'}, \texttt{`RNN'}) representing what models are used, sequence lengths to create the necessary time windows to (\texttt{SEQLENGTHLIST} with 4, 8, and 12), and alpha values (\texttt{ALPHALIST} with 0.33, 0.5, and 0.66) weight probability during the concatenation process.
 Boolean parameters include traffic, weather, and adjacency features (\texttt{TRAFFICFEATURE}, \texttt{WEATHERFEATURE}, \texttt{ADJACENCY} set to \texttt{True}), and the number of epochs (\texttt{NUMEPOCHS} set to 125).
 The stacked architecture~\citep{wang2023short} was developed following the methodological framework proposed by~\citet{wang2023predicting}.
 The design of the network layers and the tuning of hyperparameters were informed by these prior works to maintain methodological consistency and ensure optimal model performance.
 Building on this foundation, the architecture was further adapted and applied to a proprietary ChargePoint dataset representing the study region.